incredible-violence/foundry-spheres/README.md

-# Foundry-Spheres
+# Spheres Sheet
-A continuation of Xavion3's original project, which hasn't been updated in a year and didn't include anything for Spheres of Power.
+A module for Foundry to add support for Spheres of Power and Might

 # Licensing
 The code itself is addressed in the license file.
 Actual content is under OGL, if any mistakes have been made please contact us and they shall be rectified prompetly.